Co-Parenting and COVID-19

 When a self-isolation period is over, try to provide make-up time to the parent who missed out on time.

 I returned from a trip outside of PEI (without my children) today so I am required to self-isolate for 14 days.
-However, our order says that the children are supposed to be in my care starting tomorrow.
+However, our order says that the children are supposed to have parenting time with me starting tomorrow.
 What do we do?

 If you are required to self-isolate and you do not currently have the children in your care, but your parenting schedule indicates the children are supposed to return to your care before your self-isolation is over, talk to your co-parent about whether the children can remain in their care until you are finished self-isolating.
 If it is not possible for the children to remain in your co-parent’s care until you are done self-isolating, discuss whether the children can stay with another trusted adult until you are finished self-isolating.

-The children and I just returned from a trip outside of PEI, so we are all required to self-isolate for 14 days.
+The children and I just returned from an extended trip outside of PEI, so we are all required to self-isolate for 14 days.
 However, our parenting agreement says that the children are supposed to go to their other parent’s house tomorrow.
 What do we do?

 Notify your co-parent immediately that you and the children are required to self-isolate.
 If the children go to your co-parent’s house before the children’s 14-day self-isolation period is over, that means that your co-parent and everyone in their household could be at risk of exposure to COVID-19 and they will also have to self-isolate for 14 days.
 If there are other children in your co-parent’s household, or if people with compromised immune systems live there, your children should not stay there if at all possible until your children are done self-isolating.
 If possible, the children should remain in your care until the children’s self-isolation period is complete.